JemyDalsaniya/liferay-estimation-workspace/README.md

   ![Screenshot from 2024-01-19 11-17-57](https://github.com/riddhi-Jani123/testing/assets/100912019/955da7e6-66ac-4a60-9d6c-bf2939e2787c)

 - Create a master page template.
-- Drag and drop the fragments of the header and footerandl also the fragments we have created in earlier step.
+- Drag and drop the fragments of the header and footer and also the fragments we have created in earlier step.
 - Use the template to create a page.
+- Inside "liferay-estimation-workspace" there will be template called "Custom Template" and
+- also there will be a page called "Components Page" having all the required components and which is created from "Custom Template"
+  - List of components:
+    1. Card
+    2. Accordion
+    3. Buttons
+    4. Form

 **Note:** Replace `<link_to_download_liferay_workspace>` and `<your_theme_name>` with the appropriate values.